Right Arrow

 Scenario: A technician is working behind a parked car in a narrow bay.
 Another employee, unaware, reverses a vehicle from an adjacent stall, pinning the technician's leg.

-4. Lacerations and Punctures
+3. Lacerations and punctures

 Scenario: A parts worker stocks a shelf with brake components.
 Rushing, he removes cut-resistant gloves to handle small fasteners and slices his hand on a sharp edge.